cfmoreno/create_doc/README.md

 Script developed for automating the creation of a valid Pago Movil (Payment method in Venezuela) in Firebase which receives number of iterations to do and amount for each iteration.

-This script was created to automate the QA Process of Payment Methods testing on an Online Pharmacy Web Page and Mobile App (iOS & Android).
+This script was created to automate the QA Process of Payment Methods testing on an Online Pharmacy Web Page Client and Mobile App (iOS & Android).
 To proceed with the order, there should be a document in firebase that says "Payment completed" this is a JSON with three parameters.
 Script creates the JSON and uploads it to Firebase.

 With this script we are able to automate and complete the process a lot faster and efficiently